Mandel Public Library of West Palm Beach: Library Foundation

 The West Palm Beach Library Foundation, a 501(c)(3) organization and independent from the City of West Palm Beach, was formed in the year 2000 with the original mission of working collaboratively with the City of West Palm Beach in a private-public partnership to build a new library.
 The Foundation, free of any political process or influence, secures financial and in-kind donations to enhance programs, services, collections and technology that the city's operating budget cannot encompass.

-In 2009, the Foundation began to revitalize its efforts of raising funds to support and enhance the new Library's programs, services, technology and collections.
+In 2009, the Foundation renewed its commitment to elevate the library's programs, services, technology, and collections.
+It collaborates closely with the Mandel Public Library, strategically directing resources where they can have the most substantial impact.
+While public funds sustain the library's basic operations, the Foundation's role becomes critical in expanding access to information, enhancing programs, and providing services that align with the community's diverse needs.

 Through a strong partnership with the Mandel Public Library, the West Palm Beach Library Foundation determines where support will have the greatest impact.
 While public or taxpayer dollars provide for the Library's basic operating budget, they are not sufficient to provide full access to the information, programs and services which members of the community need and value.
 The Foundation's support is necessary to help the Library improve its technology, collections, services and programs.